salesforcecli/plugin-orchestrator/messages/appframework.display.template.md

 - Display a template by name in your default org:

-  <%= config.bin %> <%= command.id %> --template-name "dashboard_template"
+  <%= config.bin %> <%= command.id %> --template-name dashboard_template

 # flags.template-id.summary

-The ID of the template to display.
+ID of the template to display.

 # flags.template-id.description

-Specify the unique identifier of the template you want to display.
 Template IDs are guaranteed to be unique within an org.
 Use this flag when you know the template's ID, which you can get from "sf orchestrator template list" command.
 Either --template-id or --template-name is required.

 # flags.template-name.summary